How to Effectively Prepare Your Blog or Website to Be Sold

 As a result, you should be prepared for this because it could impact the offers that you receive.

-In order to maximize the offers that you get, and to make the site more attractive to potential buyers, try to work on getting the most out of the time that you’re working on the site.
+To maximize the offers that you get, and to make the site more attractive to potential buyers, try to work on getting the most out of the time that you’re working on the site.
 Take a few weeks and track specifically how you are spending the time that you’re working on the site.
 Make sure that you’re time is being spent efficiently and if you notice that you’re spending a lot of time on things that aren’t really making an impact or bringing in any revenue, try to cut back or eliminate this time altogether.

 When I do this I usually find several things I’m doing that are taking up my time without really producing much in return.
 I can then make some changes and wind up reducing the time I spend on the site without really impacting the income.
 And if you can honestly tell a potential buyer that you spend 12 hours per week on a site as opposed to 20 hours per week, that is a big difference and it will reduce their outsourcing expenses